Single Sign-On (SSO)

 Primary Admins and Admins can always see how many Empty seats are available on their team from the Team Summary.
-When you’re ready, send employees a URL to join your SurveyMonkey team.
+When you’re ready, share your team's invite link to invite people to join.
 They'll be able to create or convert an account to log in with SSO.

 Logging In and Managing Login Credentials

 The first time you log in to an SSO enabled SurveyMonkey account, choose to Create a new account or Convert an account.